-• Campaigning & the Law Pgs 4-5
+Campaigning and the Law Pg.
+4-5

-• Who is a Candidate Pg 6
+Candidate Definition Pg.
+6

-• Filing Campaign Finance Reports Pg 7
+Filing Campaign Finance Reports Pg.
+7

+How and Where to File Your Reports Pg.
+7

-• Campaign Finance Reports Tips Pg 8
+Campaign Finance Reporting - Tips and Guidelines Pg.
+8

-• Campaign Contribution Limits Table Pg 9
+Contribution Limits Pg.
+9

-• Campaign Advertising Pg 10
+Campaign Advertising Pg.
+10

-• Campaign Finance Report Filing Deadlines
+Campaign Finance Reporting Deadlines Pg.
+11

-• Candidate's Campaign Committee Pg 15
+Candidate's Campaign Committee Pg.
+12

-• Political Action Committee Pg 16
+Political Action Committee Pg.
+13

-• Organizations
+Organizations Pg.
+14

-• Political Parties Pg 18
+Political Parties Pg.
+15

-• Campaign Finance Violations
+Violating the Campaign Practices Act Pg.
+16

-• Election Complaints Pg 20
+Election Complaints Pg.
+17

-• Election & Campaign Resources

-• Chapter 25 - Campaign Practices Pgs 21-30
+Chapter 25 - Campaign Practices Pg.
+18-28

-CAMPAIGNING & THE LAW
+CAMPAIGNING AND THE LAW

-Information Corresponding Statute Only natural persons, political action committees (PACs), political parties, and candidate campaign committees can make direct contributions to candidates.
+INFORMATION CORRESPONDING STATUTE Only natural persons, political action committees (PACs), political parties, and candidate campaign committees can make direct contributions to candidates.
 Contributions by any organization to candidates and candidate campaign committees are prohibited.
-Contributions by any organization to political parties and political action committees (PACs) are permitted.
+Contributions by any organization to any political party or political action committees (PACs) that directly coordinates with a candidate or candidate committee are also prohibited.
 W.S.
 22-25-102 PACs can make unlimited contributions to statewide candidates , with the exception of contributions donated to the PAC which are designated by the donor to be used only for a particular candidate and no other purpose.
 These contributions are subject to the individual contribution limitations, W.S.
 22-25-102(c).
 W.S.
-22-25-102(m) PACs may contribute no more than \$5,000 per election to any candidate for nonstatewide office , W.S.
+22-25-102(m) PACs may contribute no more than \$5,000 per election to any candidate for nonstatewide office, W.S.
 22-25-102(m).
 W.S.
 22-25-102(m) There is no limit on how much the candidate or "immediate family" may contribute to the candidate's campaign.
 "Immediate family" means a spouse, parent, sibling, child or other person living in the candidate's household.
 W.S.
 22-25-102(c); W.S.
-22-1-102(xxxvii) No person (other than the candidate and his family) may contribute more than \$2,500 per election to any one candidate/candidate's campaign committee for statewide office and no more than \$1,500 per election for nonstatewide office.
+22-1-102(xxxvii) No person (other than the candidate and their immediate family) may contribute more than \$2,500 per election to any one candidate/candidate's campaign committee for statewide office and no more than \$1,500 per election for nonstatewide office.
 W.S.
+22-25-102(c)

+CAMPAIGNING AND THE LAW

-22-25-102(c) Corporations, partnerships, trade unions, professional associations or civic, fraternal or religious groups or other profit or nonprofit entities may make contributions to political parties and political action committees (PACs).
-Political parties and PACs may contribute these funds to candidates and candidate committees so long as the contributions comply with Chapter 25 of the Election Code.
+INFORMATION CORRESPONDING STATUTE Corporations, partnerships, trade unions, professional associations or civic, fraternal or religious groups or other profit or nonprofit entities are prohibited from making contributions to political parties and political action committees (PACs) that directly coordinate with a candidate or candidate's campaign committee.
 W.S.
-22-25-102

-CAMPAIGNING & THE LAW

-Information Corresponding Statute Electioneering within 100 yards, on the day of a primary, general or special election and within one hundred 100 feet on all other days, of any public entrance to the building in which the polling place is located is prohibited.
+22-25-102(a) Electioneering within 100 yards, on the day of a primary, general or special election and within one hundred 100 feet on all other days, of any public entrance to the building in which the polling place is located is prohibited.
 Electioneering consists of any form of campaigning, including displaying campaign signs or distributing campaign literature.
 This does not apply to bumper stickers affixed to a vehicle while parked within or passing through the distance specified in this subsection, provided that: W.S.
 22-26-113 (i) There is only one (1) bumper sticker per candidate affixed to the vehicle; (ii) Bumper stickers are no larger than four (4) inches high by sixteen (16) inches long; and (iii) The vehicle is parked within the distance specified in this subsection only during the time the elector is voting.
 Written campaign advertising (e.g., signs or posters) shall not be placed on or attached to: any real or personal property of the state or its political subdivisions, except for colleges or schools and subject to regulation by their governing boards.
 Counties, municipalities, and privately owned properties have their own regulations on campaign advertising.
 Check with your county or city clerk for local ordinances on campaign signs.
 W.S.
-22-25-115 Robocalls/Automated dialing prohibited: No person shall use an automated telephone system or device for the selection and dialing of telephone numbers and playing of recorded messages if the message is for the purpose of promotion or any other use related to a political campaign.
-If you believe there has been a violation of W.S.
-6-6-104, contact your county attorney.
-W.S.
-6-6-104
+22-25-115